• Skip to primary navigation

 Ingredients laid out for chicken and aubergine curry.

-• Chicken: I have used boneless, skinless chicken breast but you could just as easily use boneless chicken thighs too.
+• Chicken: I have used boneless, skinless chicken breast but you could just as easily use boneless chicken thighs (like in these air fryer chicken thighs) too.

-• Aubergine: Also known as eggplant in the USA.
-Use any leftover aubergine to make this baba ganoush without tahini or fried aubergine with honey.
+• Aubergine: Also known as eggplant in the US.
+Use any leftover aubergine to make this tahini free baba ganoush.

 • Spinach: Works well in a curry and with aubergine.
-It's also full of iron so is really good for you.
 I have used fresh spinach but you can also stir through frozen spinach straight from the freezer.

 • Aromatics: Onion, garlic, ginger and green chillies help form the base of the curry.